MO HealthNet Outpatient Hospital Simplified Fee Schedule Payment Method FAQs

 • For any remaining outpatient hospital services covered by the program, MO HealthNet fee schedules applicable to the service will be used or a fee will be calculated.

-How are the APC-based fees calculated?
+How are the Ambulatory Payment Classifications (APC)-based fees calculated?

-The formula consists of sixty percent (60%) of the APC conversion factor multiplied by St. Louis, MO Medicare IPPS wage index value, plus the remaining forty percent (40%) of the APC conversion factor, with no wage index adjustment.
-The resulting amount is then multiplied by ninety percent (90%) to derive the OSFS fee.
+The formula consists of sixty percent (60%) of the APC conversion factor multiplied by St. Louis, MO Medicare IPPS wage index value plus the remaining forty percent (40%) of the APC conversion factor, with no wage index adjustment.
+The resulting amount is multiplied by ninety percent (90%) to derive the OSFS fee.

 For APCs with no assigned relative weight, ninety percent (90%) of the Medicare APC payment rate is used as the fee.

-How does the simplified fee schedule compare with Medicare?
+How does the OSFS compare with Medicare?

 • Payment levels.
 MHD set the payment level at 90% of the Medicare fee.